2011 Women's Asian Champions Trophy

 The 2011 Asian Women's Hockey Champions Trophy was the 2nd edition of the Women's Asian Champions Trophy, a biennial women's international field hockey tournament organized by the Asian Hockey Federation.
 The tournament was held alongside the men's tournament in Ordos, China from 4 to 10 September 2011.

 The top four Asian teams (China, India, Japan, and South Korea) participated in the tournament which involved round-robin league among all teams followed by play-offs for final positions.
+South Korea became the champions without losing a match.
+China also did not drop any point and finished as runners-up on goal difference.
+Japan clinched the third position.
+India finished in the last place after they lost every single one of their matches, and scoring only one goal and conceding 13.

 Umpires

 Five umpires were selected to officiate at the tournament: